ASAS Midwest Section Constitution and Bylaws

 The Board of Directors shall fill, for the un-expired terms, all vacancies in elected positions.

-If, for any reason, it seems desirable to dissolve either regional society, a written statement from the Midwest Board of Directors to that effect shall be sent to all members of the Branch or Section with a ballot.
-If two-thirds or more of the ballots so indicate, the Branch or Section shall be dissolved.
+If, for any reason, it seems desirable to dissolve the ASAS Midwest Section, a written statement from the Midwest Board of Directors to that effect shall be sent to all members of the section with a ballot.
+If two-thirds or more of the ballots so indicate, the section shall be dissolved.